surendragalwa111/React-SSR/README.md

 ```

 ## How to test:-
-Turn of javascript execution in you browser and reload application
+Turn off javascript execution in you browser and reload application